wsperat/forest-fire/docs/runtime.md

 That flow is the important architectural point: optimization is not just about faster tree traversal.
 It starts before traversal, at input materialization.

+## Missing-value routing in the runtime

+Missing values are part of the semantic model, not an afterthought bolted onto prediction.

+At training time ForestFire:

+- places missing values in a dedicated bin
+- ignores that bin while choosing the best observed split
+- then evaluates whether the missing rows should go left or right for that split

+At inference time the learned split therefore has one of three missing
+behaviors:

+- route missing values to the left child
+- route missing values to the right child
+- if that split feature had no missing values during training, fall back to the node prediction

+That last case is deliberate.
+It avoids storing or executing missing checks that never mattered for the learned split semantics.

+## Selective missing checks for optimized inference

+Optimized runtimes can keep or omit explicit missing checks per feature.

+The public knobs are:

+- Python: `model.optimize_inference(missing_features=...)`
+- Rust: `model.optimize_inference_with_missing_features(...)`

+The contract is:

+- default / `None`: preserve missing-aware behavior for every used feature
+- explicit feature list: keep missing checks only for those semantic feature indices
+- empty list: build the optimized runtime without explicit missing checks

+Why this exists:

+- explicit missing checks are semantically necessary only for features that may actually be missing at inference time
+- if your serving pipeline guarantees that some columns are always present, removing those checks can keep the hot path smaller

+This configuration only affects the lowered runtime.
+The semantic model still describes the full learned missing-value behavior.
+If an excluded feature later arrives missing anyway, the optimized runtime will not execute the learned missing-specific branch for that split.

 ## CART-style fallthrough layout

 Binary trees are a natural fit for compact control-flow layouts.